10 Shopify alternatives to consider for your eCommerce store in 2024

 • Complexity.
 Magento is not as user-friendly as Shopify – it requires advanced development skills.

-• Web host dependant.
+• Web host dependent.
 The performance and security of your existing website rely heavily on your chosen hosting provider.

 • No dedicated support.
 Customer support is only provided through articles, documentation, and user forums.

-Compare Magento with other eCommerce platforms in more detail by reading these tutorials:
+Compare Magento with Shopify in more detail by reading our tutorial.

 4. Adobe Commerce